 muj_stroj# mount -t cifs //home.fi.muni.cz/login /mnt/fi-home \ -o uid=muj_login,gid=skup,credentials=/etc/samba/fi_cred.conf

-The uid and gid parameters are login and the primary group on your machine (can be found with the command
+The uid and gid parameters are the login and primary group on your machine (can be found out with the command

 //home.fi.muni.cz/login /mnt/fi-home cifs uid=muj_login,gid=skup,credentials=/etc/samba/fi_cred.conf 0 0